qio1112/recorder-market-pulse/docs/recorder-backend.md

 ## Job System

-The backend now has a database-backed job framework for admin-visible long-running work.
+The backend has a database-backed job framework for admin-visible long-running work.
+See [Scheduling And Admin Operations](./scheduling-and-admin.md) for the operational summary and current dashboard rules.

 Tables: